gplepage/corrfitter/doc/source/example-etab.rst

 Results
 ----------
 Running the code produces the  following output for the last fit (``N=7``):

 .. literalinclude:: examples/etab.out
     :lines: 43-93

-This is a good fit, with a chi-squared per degree of freedom of 1.0 for 260 degrees of freedom (the number of data points fit); the *Q* or *p*-value is 0.51.
-This fit required 97 iterations, but took only a few seconds on a laptop.
+The |chi2| per degree of freedom is unusually small because of the large SVD cut (see below).
+This fit required 169 iterations, but took only a couple of seconds on a laptop.
 The results are almost identical to those from ``N=6`` and ``N=8``.

 The final energies and amplitudes for the original sources are listed as